 The Organization is the beneficiary under a program, "Gyapa Improved Stoves in Ghana," related to the sale of VERs earned from its production of fuel-efficient stoves in Ghana.
 The Organization contracts with Carbon Check (India) Private Ltd. (the Company) to verify the greenhouse gas emission reductions reported for the program activity and to certify VERs earned in accordance with Gold Standard Verification, and with Gold Standard for Global Goals to monitor the activity.
-The most recent monitoring report from Gold Standard for Global Goals was dated August 4, 2021, covered the period of February 1, 2019 through August 31, 2020, and certified 1,123,589 VERS with vintages for the same period.
-The previous verification report from the Company, dated December 5, 2019, covered the verification period of August 1, 2017 through January 31, 2019, and certified 1,021,735 VERs with vintages for the same period.
+The most recent monitoring report from the Company was dated August 4, 2021, covered the period of February 1, 2019 through August 31, 2020, and certified 1,123,589 VERS with vintages for the same period.